 But if you’re joining with a plan of educating yourself and learning from more experienced traders in an effort to become self-sufficient, then the chat room might actually be valuable.
 Of course there are some lousy ones out there, so you have to be careful, but you also need to approach your trading journey with the right mindset.
 Durable trading success is not a get-rich-quick endeavor.

-In all honesty, most people searching for a stock chat room in order to become a successful trader should actually be looking more seriously into an in-depth training program to build skills – like Thomas Kralow’s trading program, for example.
+In all honesty, most people searching for a stock chat room in order to become a successful trader should actually be looking more seriously into an in-depth training program to build skills – like Josh Schuler’s Profile Trading Pathway, for example.
 He doesn’t offer ineffective chat rooms, newsletters, or alerts just to pump his own positions – he offers legitimate training instead.